 Clinton real estate is some of the most expensive in Mississippi, although Clinton house values don't compare to the most expensive real estate in the U.S.

-Clinton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Clinton is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Clinton who work in office and administrative support (15.25%), sales jobs (11.67%), and management occupations (10.53%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Clinton is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Clinton is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Clinton who work in office and administrative support (14.75%), sales jobs (12.02%), and management occupations (10.37%).

 Also of interest is that Clinton has more people living here who work in computers and math than 95% of the places in the US.

-Clinton is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Clinton does not have a public transit system used by locals to get to and from work.

 Clinton is an extremely ethnically-diverse city.
 The people who call Clinton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Clinton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Clinton include Irish, German, Scots-Irish, and French .
+Important ancestries of people in Clinton include Irish, German, French , and Scots-Irish.

 The most common language spoken in Clinton is English.
-Other important languages spoken here include Spanish and Indic languages.
+Other important languages spoken here include Indic languages and Spanish.